deobald/notes/Boring Meditation Stuff.md

 Such navel-gazing isn't necessary to know that everyone is hallucinating their conscious reality.
 Science alone tells us this much. footnote:consciousness[Anil Seth, et al. https://www.pnas.org/content/103/28/10799[Theories and measures of consciousness: An extended framework]] footnote:functionsofconsciousness[Anil Seth: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.467.323&rep=rep1&type=pdf[Functions of Consciousness]]

+### I Don’t Date Buddhist Guys

+after the zen sesshin, two guys doing dishes and arguing about observation and “who is the observer” … and me feeling intense relief that i was hiking to the church to overlook the valley, breathe fresh air, and be away from all that.

+i just don’t -care-